-J. Provide a map of the survey area illustrating the location of all transects, subsurface tests, structures, features and other pertinent information as depicted on Figure 5.
+J. Provide a map of the survey area illustrating the location of all transects, subsurface tests, structures, features and other pertinent information as depicted on the figure below.
 The map should display all field methods including transect patterns; positive vs. negative shovel probes, auger points, etc.